It Became so clear to me that the performance and the content totally exceed the means in which they are captured.

 My first experience watching Alexandra Drewchin perform as Eartheater last fall felt like witnessing an extraterrestrial gracefully descend to earth and hypnotize everyone around her, leaving them stunned as she quickly fled back to her home planet.
 Her songs began as seeds and over the course of her set, as she created and implemented each element before our eyes, bloomed into fully formed flowers constructed of dense layers of textural guitar loops, pulsing rhythms and intricately woven words.
-She articulated every syllable with a blend of such delicacy and intensity that the audience was transfixed and forced to listen.
-Her entire body bent, twisted and contorted to the melodic nuances of her songs and we were unable to look away.
+She articulated every syllable with such delicacy and intensity that the audience was transfixed and forced to listen.
+Her entire body twisted and contorted to the melodic nuances of her songs and we were unable to look away.
 The next morning, we drank coffee and discussed her life, processes and growth.

 The text you sent me the other day about using your computer’s internal microphone as a vocal microphone made me smile.
 It falls completely in line with why I started this zine.
 There’s a lot of beautiful audio gear worthy of extensive analysis, praise and critique, but often so many publications focus on gear in such a masturbatory, unproductive way.
 It can be exclusionary and tiring.

 Totally.
 It’s so inaccessible.

 I like that you forgo utilizing something expensive for the sake of using what you feel comfortable with and what you feel works best for you.
 Can you talk about this a bit?